 About

-Hey!
-I’m Pranay Mundra, a Research Data Engineer II at the University of Rochester Medical Center, Department of Biostatistics & Computational Biology working with the McCall Research Lab.
+I’m a PhD Student at Yale CS, working under Professor Quanquan Liu on practical differential privacy distributed graph algorithms.
+Previously, I was working as a Research Data Engineer II at the University of Rochester Medical Center, Department of Biostatistics & Computational Biology working with the McCall Research Lab.

 My Background